daemonbsd56/nyx/README.md

 # Nyx GNU/Linux
-A spin off Linux distro based on LFS.
+A spin off Linux distro based on LFS

 ## How to
-This is guide to build Nyx from scratch.
+This is the guide to build Nyx from scratch.
+It's following the direectives of the Svn LFS version of Linuxfromscratch .org handbook.
+It' simple, clear, comprehensive, fully written in bash.
+It's meant for those who are already familiar with Linux, source based distros.
+As written in the ALFS project, it's strongly advised to have built manulally yourself a couple of LFS installations.

-* Clone this 3 needed repositories.
+* Clone these 3 needed repositories.

-		git clone https://github.com/emmett1/scratchpkg # package manager will used with Nyx git clone https://github.com/emmett1/ports      # ports (package's build scripts) git clone https://github.com/emmett1/nyx        # this repo, toolchain scripts and etc
+		git clone https://github.com/emmett1/scratchpkg # package manager which will be used with Nyx git clone https://github.com/emmett1/ports      # ports (package's build scripts) git clone https://github.com/emmett1/nyx        # this repo, toolchain scripts and etc

-*Note: build toolchain must build using unprivilege users*
+*Note: The toolchain must be built as an unprivileged user just like stated in the LFS book.
+Make sure that this user
+* has also the sudo rights*

-#### Prepare and mount partitions
+#### Prepare and mount partition(s)

-* Create partion using cfdisk or etc. (change `X` to your partition number).
+* Create a partition using cfdisk or etc. (change `X` to your partition number).

 		$ sudo cfdisk
-		$ sudo mkfs.ext4 -L Nyx /dev/sdaX
+		$ sudo mkfs.ext4 -L Nyx /dev/sdaX    # -L for labeling the partition.

 * Mount partition.

 		$ sudo mkdir /mnt/lfs
 		$ sudo mount /dev/sdaX /mnt/lfs

-* Prepare temporary toolchain directory (change `emmett` to your user).
+* Prepare the temporary toolchain directory (change `emmett` to your user name! ).

 		$ sudo mkdir -pv /mnt/lfs/tools
 		$ sudo chown -Rv emmett:emmett /mnt/lfs